rusefi/rusefi_documentation/HOWTO-create-tunerstudio-project.md

 # HOWTO Create a TunerStudio Project

 [EFI Analytics TunerStudio](https://www.tunerstudio.com/index.php/tuner-studio) is a third party commercial tuning application needed while working with rusEFI.
+TunerStudio is available on Windows, Mac and Linux.
 TunerStudio needs "ECU Definition file" (usually with .ini extension) in order to start communicating with rusEFI.

 ## Detect mode